orchidsoftware/orchid.software/source/en/docs/layouts.md

 ## Layer Expansion

-The `Layouts` class is grouping several different ones; to add a new feature to it, it is enough to specify it in the service provider as:
+The `Layouts` class is grouping several ones; to add a new feature to it, it is enough to specify it in the service provider as:

 ```php
 use Orchid\Screen\Layouts\Base;